NOAA-GFDL/MDTF-diagnostics/diagnostics/top_heaviness_metric/doc/top_heaviness_metric.rst

 The current package consists of following functionalities:

-(1) Calculation of the fractional variance of vertical velocity at each grid point explained by two base functions - Q1 (~= idealized deep convection profile) and Q2 (~= idealized deep stratiform profile)
+(1) Calculation of the fractional variance of vertical velocity at each grid point explained by two base functions, Q1 (~idealized deep convection profile) and Q2 (~idealized deep stratiform profile)

 (2) Calculation of the top-heaviness ratio (O2/O1)